Updated on Wednesday, 27 May 2020

 It should go without saying that the health advice (7 day self isolation with symptoms, 14 day household isolation for any family members, social distancing for those with severe asthma, diabetes etc) means some students need to stay at home for everyone else’s interests.

-Q5.
-What exactly is happening with A-levels, GCSEs and other qualifications
+Q9.
+What exactly is happening with A-levels, GCSEs and other qualifications?

-Senior DfE and ESFA officials have confirmed several times this week to us that they understand the issues set out for them in David Hughes’ Tuesday 17th letter and that they are working on arrangements to take these into account.
+Senior DfE and ESFA officials have confirmed to us several times that they understand the issues set out for them in David Hughes’ Tuesday 17th letter and that they are working on arrangements to take these into account.
 The AEB and 16 to 19 study programme money is already committed and can be paid on profiles, so that is relatively easy for DfE to pay and for tolerances on actuals to be very relaxed, to reflect the closures.
+The updated guidance for FE colleges published on 3 April contains some information in section 7.2 regarding AEB.
+We are currently seeking clarification on certain points made within the announcement regarding evidence requirements.

 Colleges have been asked to close as part of a national public health measure but college leaders have the authority (for the moment) to make the decisions that make the most sense in the circumstances.
 A few colleges this week closed because of mass staff absence when the government said institutions should stay open.
 Likewise colleges with dairy farms, zoos etc or with international and domestic students still in residence need to make decisions that support national objectives in a way that prioritises student and staff safety.